okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-oie/index.md

 ### Embedded sign-in widget

-> **Note:** "Embedded" means the widget is included directly in your application via NPM module or script tag
+> **Note:** "Embedded" means the widget is included directly in your application via NPM module or script tag. @okta/okta-signin-widget version 5.2.0 or above is needed to enable the interaction code flow.

 Set the option `useInteractionCodeFlow` to `true` on the object passed to the Sign-In Widget constructor.
 This will enable Okta Identity Engine for the widget.
 Both the authorization server and the application must have the [interaction code](#enable-interaction-code-grant) grant type enabled.